gradle/gradle/design-docs/custom-ivy-status.md

 ### Test coverage

 * Declare no status scheme.
-Publish module versions with different default statuses, and consume them using different "latest" selectors.
+Publish module versions with different statuses (from the default scheme), and consume them using different "latest" selectors.

 * Declare a single "global" status scheme.
 Publish module versions with different statuses, and consume them using different "latest" selectors.